 Named after Charles IV (Holy Roman Emperor and King of Bohemia) who founded the city in 1370, Karlovy Vary is also known as Carlsbad.

-While it is a very pretty place, with typical Bohemian houses in pastel colors lining the narrow, meandering streets, this town in western Czech Republic is more famous for its hot springs.
+While it is a very pretty place, with typical Bohemian houses in pastel colors lining the narrow, meandering streets, this town in the western Czech Republic is more famous for its hot springs.

 In fact, it was precisely for this that Charles IV decided to found the town, having organized an expedition in 1350 in the hope of coming across such a result.
 Today Karlovy Vary is the most famous hot spring town in the Czech Republic, being the most visited spa town in the country.